 It's a moment, an instant that can never be changed.

 On this day, two years ago, you lost your parents.
-Sophia I know you tried.
+Richarmie I know you tried.
 I know you tried to reach them.
 You also had a little brother, Djemson that needed to be protected.
 Who was most likely just as confused as you were, if not more.

 The tears you cried that day, and the weeks that followed I simply can not imagine.